Liz Parker: Season Two

 Liz returns to Roswell, and she finds out that Tess is pregnant with Max's child, and that he has to leave Earth and go back to Antar.
 He has to do this because the baby is dying, as he can't survive in the Earth's environment.
 Max also asks her about the girl at Las Cruses.
 Wanting to know why he is asking, she learns that Max suspects the girl to be an alien and that he has to kill her to stop her from being a threat.
 She asks whether she could go with him to witness it, and he agrees, but as Max was about to commit the act, Liz realizes that the girl is human; she saves the girl from the fire that Max has caused.
 They head home confused because they do not know who killed Alex and it now looks like they will never know.
 Max tells Liz and that he has to go back to Antar with Tess, Isabel and Michael because the baby is dying.
 Liz is heartbroken and angry at the same time at the thought that Max is leaving her.
-Max discovers the truth about Kyle when he asks Liz if she really slept with Kyle and she tells him no. Upon realizing this he sees the huge mistake he has made with Tess.
+Max discovers the truth about Kyle when he asks Liz if she really had sex with Kyle and she tells him no. Upon realizing this he sees the huge mistake he has made with Tess.
 He wishes he could go back because he has always loved Liz, despite being with Tess.
 Liz asks him if he loves Tess and Max says, "Not like I love you".
 What he felt for Tess was only care.
 He wants things to be different, but he feels that his duty is to his son, and thus has no other choice than to save him.
 Max and Liz share a passionate kiss.
 When Liz doesn't have a vision, Max breaks down in tears.
 He realizes that their futures did not intersect.
 If he goes with his son, he will never see her again.
 Liz goes to Maria's cousin, Sean, and declares that Max has broken her heart, but she realizes that it isn't Sean's fault and she can't use him as Max's replacement.